 That being said, if you plan to visit Boston I recommend staying outside the city.
 Our cousin also went to Boston with her family this summer and did the same.
 Her hotel was right down the street from the subway and they took that into the city each day.
 We found it a very easy drive even during rush hour, and it was easy to find a parking lot near Boston Common.
 When staying in a city, it's not just the room that costs a lot but the meals and the parking.
 Staying in Newton and choosing to eat almost all our meals there saved us hundreds.

 One Day in Boston – What to See

 Quincy Market, Faneuil Hall, and the surrounding area has plenty of places to eat, we didn’t go to a sit-down restaurant and all got different things, enjoying them at a table outside.
-Karl played a game of chess with a little boy who recently learned and wanted to practice on someone other than his parents while Emerson and I went to UNIQLO where she could score some BT21 t-shirts (don’t worry I didn’t know what that was either and honestly I still don't completely).
+My husband played a game of chess with a little boy who recently learned and wanted to practice on someone other than his parents while our daughter and I went to UNIQLO where she could score some BT21 t-shirts (don’t worry I didn’t know what that was either and honestly I still don't completely).

 After lunch, we headed back to Boston Common to cross another thing off our bucket list – the swan boats.
 In operation since 1877, they’re a Boston Icon and the three of us could ride for $10.50.
 There are like 16 people on each boat and it’s just a leisurely float in a circle around the pond, but it was so charming and we’re so glad we did it.
 We saw so many ducks and swans; food and drink are allowed on the boat so consider bringing cold brew or croissant with you for the most beautiful coffee date.